BlockchainCommons/Learning-FROST-from-the-Command-Line/01_2_FROST_Signature_Process.md

 The specifics likely don't manner to you if you're using a library or CLI that has already determined how to generate its shares using DKG.
-However, here's the general process used by the ZF FROST package that's used in this tutorial.
+However, here's the general process utilized by the ZF FROST package that's used in this tutorial.
 It's laid out as "inputs" to the ZF FROST software, "outputs" from the ZF FROST software, and "transmits" among members.

 **Prep:**